Ferroelectricity and chirality in the Pb$_5$Ge$_3$O$_{11}$ crystal: Chirality measure and phonon angular momentum

 \section{Chirality measure and phonon angular momentum}

 The phenomenon of gyrotropic switching in PGO has been attributed to the presence of both Ge$_{2}$O$_{7}$ and GeO$_{4}$ units within the same unit cell, a rare occurrence in crystals.
-Neutron diffraction~\cite{doi:10.1143/JPSJ.43.961} and high-resolution transmission electron microscopy~\cite{Jun_Hatano_1997} experiments support the idea that the polarisation arises as a consequence of the twist of Ge$_{2}$O$_{7}$ quasi-rigid units and polar motion of Pb$^{2+}$ cations.
+Neutron diffraction~\cite{iwata1977} and high-resolution transmission electron microscopy~\cite{Jun_Hatano_1997} experiments support the idea that the polarisation arises as a consequence of the twist of Ge$_{2}$O$_{7}$ quasi-rigid units and polar motion of Pb$^{2+}$ cations.
 As the latter form a bridge between the bi-tetrahedra and the GeO$_{4}$ units - via Pb-O bonds - the polar instability generates a rotation of the germanate tetrahedra, which in turn plays a fundamental role in determining the structural chirality.
+The $\Gamma_{2}$ mode can be appreciated in Fig.~\ref{fig:SAMs_VESTA}, and one can indeed see that it produces a chiral twist of the central GeO$_{4}$ elements and remove the mirror plane at z = 0.5.

 A compelling theoretical inquiry centers on how individual phonon modes within the infrared (IR) spectrum, associated with the $P3$ isotropy group, contribute to the chirality and gyrotropic switching behavior of PGO.
 To offer a clearer understanding of this behavior, an appropriate metric for chirality must first be established.
 We stress that, contrarily to what is stated in ref.~\cite{conroy2023observation}, the $\Gamma_{1}$ mode cannot be chiral since it is an invariant of a space group which contains a mirror operation.
 Rather and as already mentioned we can attribute an axial symmetry to that mode which survives the phase transition.
 Given that the low-symmetry phase is polar and chiral at the same time while the high-symmetry reference phase is paraelectric and achiral, the spontaneous polarization may be a fitting metric or order parameter in this case.
 Therefore one may eventually use the mode effective charges~\cite{gonze1997,PhysRevLett.72.3618} as a means to probe the chirality of each phonon mode.